Whoami005/weather/README.md

-# weather
+# Weather

-This project shows the weather
+This app shows the weather forecast

 ## This project used:
 - Dart